moreh-dev/moreh-2024docs/Supported_Documents/moreh_toolkit.md

 2. **Switching AI Accelerators:**
     - Use the **`moreh-switch-model`** command to change AI accelerators and execute processes to achieve optimal performance.
 3. **Updating and Rolling Back MoAI Platform:**
-    - Use the **`update-moreh`** command to update Moreh solution to the latest version or roll back to a previous version if needed.
+    - Use the **`update-moreh`** command to update MoAI Platform to the latest version or roll back to a previous version if needed.

 ## MoAI Accelerator Monitoring: `moreh-smi`